Amref Health Africa

 We emphasize the fact that currently a large diversity of community health worker cadres are working in parallel with varying levels of coordination and support.
 Recruitment and selection processes should take into consideration specific criteria for those community health workers that do not necessarily fulfil formal qualifications but show strong commitment and sufficient work experience with regard to the responsibilities and scope of work that are expected from them after completing pre-service training.

 Formal integration of community health workers into national health, education, labour and economic development strategies and policies is critical for successful community health worker programmes.
 Integration means they need to be recognized and paid.
-We recommend the integration of community health workers as formal health workers cadre in the health system through their inclusion in the civil service salary structure.
-This is essential to ensure consistency with the international agenda on decent work.
+We recommend the integration of community health workers as formal health workers cadre in the health system.